Advantages and Limitations of using Office Online in SharePoint and OneDrive

 - File Size Limitation.
 If you have large files (>10MB in size), you will be prompted to open the file in the native (desktop version) of the Office.
 For example, below is a message you get when you try to open an Excel workbook larger than 10MB in size.
 Here is a Microsoft article that talks about this limitation further.

 - Certain SmartArt shapes are not supported.
-If you are using SmartArt shapes to draw charts and diagrams in your Word, Excel or PowerPoint, please note that some shapes are not supported.
+If you are using SmartArt shapes to draw charts and diagrams in your Word, Excel, or PowerPoint, please note that some shapes are not supported.
 If Office Online runs into the issue – it will prompt you to open the file in native (desktop) version of the application

 - Can’t run macros in Office Online.
 You can still access the documents with macros using Office Online, but to run macros, you will need the desktop version of the applications

 - More limitations exist.
-For complete list of features that are not supported in Office Online, reference this comparison chart, courtesy of Microsoft.
+For the complete list of features that are not supported in Office Online, reference this comparison chart, courtesy of Microsoft.

 How to disable Office Online (ability to open and edit Word, Excel, PowerPoint in the browser)

 The default behavior for opening Office files in SharePoint when you click on them is via Office Online (via browser) and not via the native, desktop application.
-You can change that behavior though, if you wish.
+You can change that behavior, though, if you wish.

 Option 1: Disable Office Online (Browser Mode) for a Document Library